n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 The old Indic shaping model also did not recognize the `BLWF_MODE_PRE_AND_POST` shaping characteristic.
-Instead, `<deva>` was treated as if it followed the `BLWF_MODE_POST_ONLY` characteristic.
-In other words, below-base form substitutions were only applied to consonants after the base consonant.
+Instead, `<deva>` was treated as if it followed the `BLWF_MODE_POST_ONLY` characteristic — with a single exception made for non-syllable-initial "Ra,Halant".

+In other words, a non-syllable-initial "Ra,Halant" sequence would trigger a below-base form substitution, but all other below-base form substitutions were applied only to consonants after the base consonant.

 In addition, for some scripts, left-side dependent vowel marks (matras) were not repositioned during the final reordering